davidsferreira02/lbaw2373/README.md

 ## Laravel code structure

+Before you start, you should make yourself familiar with [Laravel's documentation](https://laravel.com/docs/8.x).

-In Laravel, a typical web request involves the following steps and files.
+In Laravel, a typical web request will touch the following concepts and files.

 ### 1) Routes